isislab-unisa/WeatherStation/README.md

 `python3 IoTdevices.py`

-2. Wait that the average Lambda function compute the average or invoke it manually
+2. Wait for the average Lambda function to compute the average or invoke it manually

 3. Get the average temperature of the city of interest